Lotto24/angular/README.md

-# Angular Import Orchestrator
+# @lotto24-angular

-The import-directive provided by this project can be used to orchestrate the lazy-loading of components in Angular applications.

-Currently working with
+## imports-orchestrator

+This library provides tools to orchestrate dynamic imports of Angular components and modules.

-* standalone components
+* Standalone components
-* NgModule bootstrapped legacy components
+* NgModules (with or without bootstrapped components),
+* Arbitrary promises (eg. fetch)

 Please see `apps/imports-orchestrator-example/src/app/app.component.ts` and `apps/imports-orchestrator-example/src/app/home/home.component.ts` on how to use.